 - Carry unused yarn up at each round.

 - The legwarmer is worked in one piece starting with the bottom ribbing.
 Both the bottom and top ribbing rows are worked lengthwise, whereas the body is worked in rounds.
-Here is a tutorial on how to join the top ribbing.
+How to join the top ribbing.

 - If you need to make them wider, simply increase the number of ribbing rows in multiples of two.
 If you need them longer do more repeats of rounds 3-6.